mbcalles/website-mbc/content/publication/pedestrian-falls-bc/index.md

 publication_types:
 - "2"
 publishDate: "2025-04"
-summary: "Pedestrian and cyclist falls cause more hospital admissions than collisions with motor vehicles in British Columbia, with falls accounting for 68.8% of pedestrian and 48.6% of cyclist admissions compared to 29.2% and 27.6% for vehicle collisions respectively."
+summary: Pedestrian and cyclist falls cause more hospital admissions than collisions with motor vehicles in British Columbia, with falls accounting for 68.8% of pedestrian and 48.6% of cyclist admissions compared to 29.2% and 27.6% for vehicle collisions respectively.
 - Pedestrian falls
 - Cyclist Falls
 - Sociodemographics